eoinkelly/notes/databases/postgresql/types.md

     * ++ calculations are precise
     * -- calculations are slow

           QUESTION: how do i use the numeric type?

 ### serial types

 * `serial` is not a real type!
-* serial types are just syntax sugar for
+* serial types are just syntax sugar for doing the following
     1. create a column of type `integer NOT NULL nextval('sertest_id_seq'::regclass)`
     2. create a sequence named `{tablename}_{columnname}_seq` with the owner set to the column (so the sequence is dropped if the colum is dropped)
 * note: serial type does not add PRIMARY KEY or any uniqueness constraint